-4. Warm 1 tbsp olive oil in a frying pan on a medium heat.
+4. Warm a good splash of olive oil in a frying pan on a medium heat.
 Slide the shallots and garlic into the pan.
-Add a little salt and pepper and fry for 3-4 mins, stirring occasionally, till softened.
+Add a little salt and pepper and fry for 5-6 mins, stirring occasionally, till glossy.

 5. While the shallots fry, set your grill to high.
 Line a baking tray with foil and lay the plaice fillets on top.
 Dot the herb butter over the plaice.
 Slide the fish under the hot grill and cook for 4-5 mins, till the butter is bubbling and the fish is cooked.
 It will flake easily when pressed with a fork.

-6. Add the baby leaf spinach to the pan and cook with the shallots for 2-3 mins, stirring to wilt it.
+6. Add the baby leaf spinach to the shallots and cook with the shallots for 2-3 mins, stirring, to wilt it.

 7. When the potatoes are cooked, drain them and tip back into the pan.
 Add the remaining butter and a pinch of salt and pepper and roll the spuds around till coated.
 Divide the potatoes and spinach between a couple of plates.
-Top with the plaice fillets and serve with wedges of the remaining lemon on the side.
+Add the plaice fillets and serve with wedges of the lemon on the side for squeezing.